evy0311/t440p-hackintosh/README.md

 - This guide references a few other guides.
 Credit for those guides is given to their respective owners.
 - It is assumed that you have a decent understanding of Hackintosh, the macOS environment, as well as how to do basic computer tasks.
 - Will guide you through some of the different information needed to get macOS Catalina 10.15.2 working on your Thinkpad T440p.
 I have recently updated this guide for support for Catalina and as such, the new kexts are not backwards compatible with older versions of macOS.
-If you would like help installing an older version, please open an issue o nthis repo.
+If you would like help installing an older version, please open an issue on this repo.
 - Special thanks to [midi1996](https://github.com/midi1996) on GitHub for his guide on how to create the macOS installer from Recovery.
 - **Note:** I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.